Advice to pet owners on how to care for their pets during the period of COVID-19 control measures.

 General information on animals and COVID-19

-In line with the Public Health Wales general advice on COVID-19, you should wash your hands regularly and before and after you come into contact with animals or pets.
+You should wash your hands regularly and before and after you come into contact with animals or pets.

 It is possible that the coat and face of pets could be contaminated with virus shed by people, for a short time, just as other surfaces can be.